cefafortaleza/website/README.md

 ### Running it locally

-Pulldown a local copy of the Github repository Netlify created for you, with the name you specified in the previous step
+Clone this repository, with the name you specified in the previous step
 ```
-$ git clone git@github.com:cefafortaleza/website.git
+$ git clone git@github.com:cefafortaleza/website.git website
 $ cd website
 $ yarn
 $ npm install -g netlify-cli